-A lot of people find this very problematic topic.
+A lot of people find this a very problematic topic.

-“Is it legal?”, they’re asking me.
+“Is it legal?”, they asking me.
 Of course, it is!
-There’s nothing bad.
+There’s nothing bad about this way of observing your competition.
 They are your competition, and it’s your duty to learn bad and good things from them.

 But, how can you actually do this?
-It’s not too much complex, but, first things first.
+It’s not as complicated as it seems.

-Before you even start monitoring and spying on your competitors, first you need to know who are they, right?
+First things first, before you even start monitoring and „spying“ on your competitors, you need to know who they are, right?

-Probably, when you already are reading this article, you know who they are.
+While reading this article, you probably already know who your competition is.
 But there are huge chances that you missed someone very important.

-When I and my friends started my first business, I developed a platform which will help people to find the best bars and restaurants in one place.
-I never imagined that my biggest competitors are actually Facebook and Google.
+When my friends and I started my first business, I developed a platform which would help people find the best bars and restaurants in one place.
+I have never imagined that my biggest competitors are actually Facebook and Google.

-We spent several hours finding similar websites.
+We have spent several hours looking for similar websites.
 In the end, I found 10.
 When we have celebrated our semi-anniversary, we realized that we have at least 20 competitors more.

 Lesson: If we found out this number of good and established competitors, we probably wouldn’t start our business at all.
 Always do your homework and research at the beginning.
-Later can be late.
+Later will be too late.

-A few months after – we have failed.
+A few months later – we have failed.

-So, no matter did you or did you not done your competitor research, before you continue with this article, read this first:
+So, no matter if you did or did not do your competitors research, before you continue with this article, read this first:

-Of course, nothing isn’t really good without good old spreadsheets, right? 🙂
+Of course, nothing is better without good old spreadsheets, right? 🙂

-There are plenty of ways to spy on your competitors, but, what’s the best?
+There are plenty of ways to „spy“ on your competitors, but, what’s the best way to do that?

-Indeed, you can do that in numerous ways.
+Indeed, you can do this in numerous ways.
 Here are some of them:

 - Obligate your employee to follow and watch your competitors’ Social Media every day.